jluyke/websockets_library/README.md

 #### About
 A library for a [WebSocket][1] server, written in .Net C#.
 Ability to send and receive in both bytes and strings.
-Works best with Google Chrome as client.
+Google Chrome supports the latest websocket standard, example uses include chat or game applications.

 #### Methods
 ```csharp